Quillraven/Fleks/ReadMe.md

     val e3 = world.entity()
     world.remove(e2)

-    // this will iterate over entities e1 and e3
-    world.forEach { entity ->
+    // this will iterate over entities e1..e3 world.forEach { entity ->
         // do something with the entity
     }